nhatrinh-269/Search_Engine_use_API_Elasticsearch/README.md

 ## Usage

 ### Step 1: Process Emails and Store in MySQL
-1. Read the `.mbox` file and extract necessary information such as subject, sender, receiver, date, and email content.
+1. Read the `.mbox` file and extract necessary information such as subject, sender, receiver, date, email content and data cleaning
-2. Use PySpark to create a DataFrame from the extracted email data.
+2. Use PySpark to create a DataFrame from the extracted email data and normalize the data.
-3. Normalize the data and remove unwanted escape characters.
 4. Store the processed information in a MySQL database.

 ### Step 2: Index Data into Elasticsearch